Understanding Natural Hierarchies through Big History

 Image: Big History Project Timeline with Thresholds of Emergent Complexity on Top.

-What is important to note about the Matrix is that humans are not at the top of the hierarchies, but somewhere in the middle.
-Complexity thrives when it is not too hot and not too cold, not too big and not too small.
-Different entities have different Goldilocks niches within the Matrix.
-The human niche is particularly favored in the Matrix for the time being–each of us a nexus of causal relationships (physical, biological, social, economic, psychological, mental), realizing extraordinary energy density flows, intensities of experience, and accelerating transformations in the modern period.
+Humans are not at the top of the scales of size and time, but somewhere in the middle.
+On the energetics, information-ingenuity, sentience-consciousness, and emergent complexity scales, however, humans are off the chart.
+The human niche is particularly favored in the matrix for the time being—each of us a nexus of causal relationships (physical, biological, social, economic, psychological, mental), realizing extraordinary flows of energy and ingenuity, intensities of subjective experience, and accelerating transformations in the modern period.

-The bio-social-physical You and Me are never outside the Matrix, but in this scientific and philosophical exercise we seem to stand away, looking down on the Matrix from above.
-So far as we know, no other entity in the universe has achieved this capacity, and it is in this domain that humans are no longer middling creatures of the Matrix.
-Our self-transcendence, realized especially through the progress in science, is a super and completely natural emergent phenomena.
-We come to understand the Matrix from the inside out, though the Matrix knows nothing of us.
+The bio-social-physical you and me are never outside the matrix, but in this scientific and philosophical exercise we seem to stand away, looking down on the matrix from above.
+So far as we know, no other entity in the universe has achieved this capacity, and it is in this domain that humans are no longer middling creatures of the matrix.
+Our self-transcendence, realized especially through the progress in science and economics, art and culture, is a super and completely natural emergent phenomena.
+We come to understand the matrix from the inside out, though the matrix knows nothing of us.

-This article was originally published on Huffington Post Religion on 2/26/2013
+This essay is a much expanded version of an article that was originally published in Huffington Post Religion on 2/26/2013